mAengo31/HyphaMind/README.md

 Currently HypaMind is focused on the CS field, however it could easily be extended to other corpuses in the future.

-This github page was specifically prepared for the asteromorph team.
-If you are interested or have any questions, I am always open for a coffee chat.

 ## What HypaMind Does
 - Large-Scale Corpus Analysis: Ingests a massive collection of scientific papers and structures them into problem–method representations.